abasotrebla/matteogithub.github.io/_pages/booklet.md

 4- where is your list?
 Well, your list will simply be a pointer to its first element.
 If you have correctly linked all the elements and if its last element points to `NULL`, you only need a single *external pointer* to keep track of the starting point.

+These are essentially the things you need to know when managing a *linked list*.
+Anyway, you will not have a full understanding of this topic since you will not try using this data structure by yourself.
+See all the examples reported in the slides and don't forget to read a good book!